tom-doerr/llm_agent_evolution_minimal/notes.md

 5. Improved XML parsing error context in validation
 # Import Fixes and Code Cleanup

+1. Added Action __hash__ implementation for proper hashing
+2. Fixed MemoryItem equality check to include type comparison
+3. Fixed create_agent reference in mate() with utils namespace
+4. Removed duplicate 'rm' in prohibited commands
+5. Verified all __all__ exports have proper implementations

 1. Fixed __all__ exports in utils.py:
    - Removed duplicate entries and validation blocks
    - Ensured all referenced symbols are exported